-NHP Pilot Project Program.
-Funds are available for the procurement and care of animals and procedures related to the mission of the Penn CFAR, particularly HIV treatment, co-morbidities, viral reservoirs, and cure strategies.
-The TNPRC has several investigators with expertise in HIV treatment and cure research that collaborate with Penn scientists.
-Support is provided for a comprehensive range of animal laboratory studies, including collection of body fluids, biopsies, surgeries, necropsies and basic laboratory studies for simian (SIV) or simian/human (SHIV) immunodeficiency virus research.
-From 1 to 3 projects per year will be funded, depending on the number of animals requested, the length of the project, and receipt of competitive applications.
+Funds are available for the procurement and care of 8 non-human primates a year (up to 4 animals per project), and to provide support for animal laboratory studies including collection of body fluids, biopsies, surgeries, necropsies, and basic laboratory studies for simian (SIV) or simian/human (SHIV) immunodeficiency virus research.
+From 1 to 3 projects per year may be funded, depending on the number of animals required, the length of the project, and receipt of competitive applications.

 Investigators from Penn, CHOP, and Wistar are eligible for this Pilot Program.
 Junior investigators and HIV/AIDS investigators with no previous experience using the nonhuman primate model are particularly encouraged to apply.
 All areas of HIV/AIDS research are eligible, including those related to HIV/SIV/SHIV pathogenesis, viral reservoirs, models for viral eradication and functional cure, vaccines, and behavioral research.
 Project goals should be concordant with NIH priorities for HIV/AIDS research.